eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 40 - 42

-The default output for R functions in python is a float vector.
-This must be converted into a list for the purposes of ABCpy.
+The default output for R functions in Python is a float vector.
+This must be converted into a Python list for the purposes of ABCpy.

 ..